bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

     it used longer paths that increased the probability of forwarding failure and required paying more forwarding fees for success.
-Now forwarding payments through even a single trampoline node can prevent that node from learning the ultimate receiver.
+Now forwarding payments through even a single trampoline node can prevent that node from learning the ultimate receiver. {% assign timestamp="49:23" %}

 - [LND #8167][] allows an LND node to mutually close a channel that still has one or more pending payments ([HTLCs][topic htlc]).
 The